Serenity0204/Little-Test-Framework/README.md

 # Little Test Framework (LTF)
-Little Test Framework(LTF), is a hassle-free C++ unit testing framework.
+Little Test Framework(LTF), is a hassle-free, light weight(617 lines of code ONLY) C++ unit testing framework.
 Designed to make your testing experience efficient and effective, this framework provides a minimalistic approach while maintaining powerful testing capabilities.

 ## Operations